ironbar/luxai/reports/04_Modeling.md

 | superfocus_64_ensemble    | 47.8%    | 165     |
 | superfocus_64_ensemble_hf | 53.6%    | 110     |

 We can see a considerable improvement in win rate when using data augmentation.

 Playing with all data augmentation is extremely slow, tomorrow I will try making a submission to see if it is able to withstand the time limits.
+In around 30 minutes it only has been able to play 28 matches.

 ### 8.3 Results

 On this iteration we have implemented data augmentation at test.

 ### 8.4 Next steps

+## Iteration 9.
+More postprocessing of model predictions

+### 9.1 Goal

+The goal of the iteration is to add postprocessing to model predictions because some warnings have been seen:

+- a unit trying to build a city without the resources needed (does it spend the action, maybe is better to mask that options out and take the second higher action in that case)
+- cities trying to make units when there is no more gaps available (probably is better to prioritize)

+### 9.2 Development

+### 9.3 Results

+### 9.4 Next steps

 ## Iteration n.
 Iteration_title